 Don’t Explore Your Injuries With Hand.

 Do not change the position of your body in any way.
 Joint injuries are sensitive to movement, and changing body position can cause more pain.
 If you are moving, do so carefully and only after consulting a physician.
-Some people mistake moving the Helmet without knowing further about the injuries.
+Some people mistake moving the helmet without knowing further about the injuries.

 People must know In What Situation Would it be Best to Remove a Motorcycle Helmet After an Accident.
 In this way, further damages can be avoided.

 You are at severe risk of injury or serious injury if you unusually use your injured limb (your left arm).
 To be safe, you must spend some time being careful.
 The same applies to joint injuries.
-Do not explore your injuries until the doctor tells you it’s okay for you to do so.
+Do not try to explore your injuries until the doctor tells you that it’s okay for you to do so.

 Wearing Protective Gears to Survive a Motorcycle Crash